Beyond Classification Accuracy: Neural-MedBench and the Need for Deeper Reasoning Benchmarks: Grader Bias Considerations

 \section{Grader Bias Considerations}

 A potential concern arises from the use of GPT-4o both as a benchmarked model and as the primary LLM-based grader.
 To mitigate self-evaluation bias, we conducted a rigorous clinician-in-the-loop calibration, finding a very high correlation with expert consensus scores (Pearson’s $r>0.9$).
-Importantly, no systematic advantage was observed for GPT-4o outputs compared to other models under the same rubric.
 In addition, our evaluation protocol is hybridized with semantic similarity metrics (BERTScore) and direct clinician validation, ensuring that grading robustness does not rely solely on GPT-4o.
+To ensure our LLM-grader is a reliable proxy for expert judgment, we conducted a rigorous validation.
+The key steps and findings are:

+\textbf{1.
+Human Gold Standard:} A panel of three board-certified neurologists independently scored a large subset of 100 model responses to establish a human consensus score.

+\textbf{2.
+Quantitative Correlation:} The crucial finding was a very high correlation (Pearson's r\textgreater 0.9) between our LLM-grader's scores and the human consensus, scientifically validating its reliability.

+\textbf{3.
+Bias Check:} We specifically checked for self-evaluation bias and found no systematic advantage for GPT-4o's own outputs compared to those from other models.

 For future iterations, we plan to expand the grader pool by incorporating multiple LLMs (e.g., Claude, Gemini) and additional clinician review to further enhance fairness and reproducibility.